vstrinski/photon-programming-guide/README.md

 Here they are again in order from simplest to most comlicated:

-  - All-online, where everything happens over the web
+  - All-online, where everything happens over the web and in a browser
     * Claim your device and configure its WiFi (with your cell phone - no computer required) - see [instructions](https://docs.particle.io/guide/getting-started/start/photon/#connect-your-photon)
     * Use [Particle's Web Editor](https://build.particle.io/)
     * Push new firmware to your Photon from the web (online update)

   - Edit locally, compile online
     * Do the initial WiFi setup of your device via USB cable from your computer (or you can still claim your device with just your cell phone)
     * Use your favorite editor to write your code (and if NOTEPAD happened to be your choice - that's fine!)
     * compile online - save yourself setting up the whole compiler chain and instead push your source files to Particle's servers which will compile them for you and give you the binary back
     * Upload your compiled binary via USB cable

   - Do everything offline - see "simple" guide at https://community.particle.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829/2
     * Initialize, claim and configure WiFi for your Photon (use either method - cell phone or computer/USB cable)
     * Install ARM-GCC toolchain